 View full title

-This bill enacts measures to protect minors from compulsive use, prevent unauthorized digital likeness replication, and ensure transparency in chatbot interactions.
+This bill enacts measures to protect minors from compulsive use by requiring risk assessments, prevent unauthorized digital likeness replication, and ensure transparency in chatbot interactions.

 If you operate a digital platform for minors in Kansas, you must assess risks of compulsive use or face potential legal action.